-- A. Disclosure controls and procedures.
-The Chief Executive Officer and the Chief Financial Officer of the Registrants have evaluated the effectiveness of the Registrants' disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) as of the end of the period covered by this annual report (the "Evaluation Date").
-They have concluded that, as of the Evaluation Date, the Registrants' disclosure controls and procedures were effective to ensure that material information relating to the Registrants would be made known to them and would be disclosed on a timely basis. - B. Report on internal control over financial reporting.
+A. Disclosure controls and procedures.
+The Chief Financial Officer and Interim Chief Executive Officer of the Registrants has evaluated the effectiveness of the Registrants' disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) as of the end of the period covered by this annual report (the "Evaluation Date").
+He has concluded that, as of the Evaluation Date, the Registrants' disclosure controls and procedures were effective to ensure that material information relating to the Registrants would be made known to him and would be disclosed on a timely basis.

+B. Report on internal control over financial reporting.
 The Registrants' management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act, for the Registrants.